-213. Plaintiff Molloy re-alleges and incorporates all other factual allegations set forth in this Complaint.
+175. Plaintiff Molloy re-alleges and incorporates all other factual allegations set forth in this Complaint.

-- 214. Defendants are each a "person" as defined in the Maryland Consumer Protection Act ("MCPA").
+- 176. Defendants are each a "person" as defined in the Maryland Consumer Protection Act ("MCPA").
 Md.
 Code Ann., Com.
-Law § 13-101(h). - 215.
+Law § 13-101(h). - 177.
 "The provisions of [the MCPA] apply to the subject matter of a consumer contract as defined in § 22-102 of this article in the same manner they apply to consumer goods and consumer services."
 Md.
 Code Ann., Com.
-Law § 13-101.1. - 216.
+Law § 13-101.1. - 178.
 As described above, while engaging in trade or commerce within the State of Maryland during the time period relevant hereto, Defendants: - a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 217.
-The aforesaid methods, acts, and practices constitute unfair methods of competition and unfair acts or practices in the conduct of trade or commerce prohibited by the MCPA, including, but not limited to, the following:
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and - d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360

-- a.
+- Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 179.
+The aforesaid methods, acts, and practices constitute unfair methods of competition and unfair acts or practices in the conduct of trade or commerce prohibited by the MCPA, including, but not limited to, the following: - a.
 Making a "[f]alse, falsely disparaging, or misleading oral or written statement, visual description, or other representation of any kind which has the capacity, tendency, or effect of deceiving or misleading consumers," id. § 13-301(1); - b. "representat[ing] that ... [c]onsumer goods, consumer realty, or consumer services have a sponsorship, approval, accessory, characteristic, ingredient, use, benefit, or quantity which they do not have," id.
-13-301(2)(i); - c. "representing that ... [c]onsumer goods, consumer realty, or consumer services are of a particular standard, quality, grade, style, or model which they are not," id. § 13-301(2)(iv); - d. "[f]ail[ing] to state a material fact if the failure deceives or tends to deceive," id. § 13-301(3); - e. "advertis[ing] or offer of ... consumer services ... [w]ithout intent to sell, lease, or rent them as advertised or offered," id. § 13-301(5)(i); and - f. "deception, fraud, false pretense, false premise, misrepresentation, or knowing concealment, suppression, or omission of any material fact with the intent that a consumer rely on the same in connection with the promotion or sale of any consumer goods, consumer realty, or consumer service," id. § 13-301(9)(i). - 218.
-Plaintiff Molloy and the other members of the Maryland Class have been and continue to be injured as a direct and proximate result of Defendants' violations of the MCPA. - 219.
-Plaintiff Molloy is entitled to pursue a claim on behalf of himself and the Maryland Subclass against Defendants under Md.
+13-301(2)(i); - c. "representing that ... [c]onsumer goods, consumer realty, or consumer services are of a particular standard, quality, grade, style, or model which they are not," id. § 13-301(2)(iv); - d. "[f]ail[ing] to state a material fact if the failure deceives or tends to deceive," id. § 13-301(3); - e. "advertis[ing] or offer of ... consumer services ... [w]ithout intent to sell, lease, or rent them as advertised or offered," id. § 13-301(5)(i); and - f. "deception, fraud, false pretense, false premise, misrepresentation, or knowing concealment, suppression, or omission of any material fact with the intent that a consumer rely on the same in connection with the promotion or sale of any consumer goods, consumer realty, or consumer service," id. § 13-301(9)(i). - 180.
+Plaintiff Molloy and the other members of the Maryland Class have been and continue to be injured as a direct and proximate result of Defendants' violations of the MCPA.

+181. Plaintiff Molloy is entitled to pursue a claim on behalf of himself and the Maryland Subclass against Defendants under Md.
 Code Ann., Com.
 Law § 13-408 for damages and attorney's fees and costs to remedy Capital One's violations of the MCPA.